Updated May 16, 2023

 Alumni Gatherings around the country, ad hoc: Prior to the pandemic, alumni around the country hosted local events.
 Now that we’re doing more things in person again, we hope to revive this tradition.
 From a simple meet-up at a restaurant to multi-day retreats, alumni are invited to plan get-togethers where they live.
 Past events include readings, meet-ups at book fairs, and lectures followed by happy hour/mingling.
 Future events are limited only by our imaginations.
 Contact me if you want to talk about getting a group together in your area.

 The Business of Writing Seminars are virtual curriculum offerings for current students, but alumni can participate in two ways.
 For a nominal fee, alumni can participate in the full-day seminars, which focus on the business side of writing.
 You may also choose to propose a seminar in your area of expertise.
 Keep an eye on News from Home for more information.

 Alumni Celebration of Recently Published Works showcases alumni accomplishments in the areas of publishing, play production, and filmmaking.
 Faculty, students, and alumni are invited to celebrate the success of Spalding graduates through participation in readings and screenings.
 The evening culminates with an opportunity to purchase alumni works during a meet-and-greet with the authors and filmmakers.
 Held annually at Homecoming and as needed virtually.
 Look for selection criteria and deadlines on social media and the alumni website.

 Ongoing Education and

-Online workshops/writing groups: Twice per year, an Alumni Association representative sends out an email asking if you’d like to join an online writing workshop.
+Online workshops/writing groups: Twice a year, an Alumni Association representative sends out an email asking if you’d like to join an online writing workshop.
 You have the choice of staying in your genre or exploring other genres and participating in partial or full manuscript workshops.
 Once responses are in, groups are formed.
 Each group decides its own rules, including how often to exchange work, whether or not to meet virtually, and how long the group will stay together.
 This opportunity is currently being redesigned, so keep an eye on your email for more details to come!